Influence of Co and Mn on Electronic and Magnetic properties of Ni2MnGa Heusler alloy: Results

+The magnetic properties depend substantially on the exchange interactions between all pairs of chemical elements.
+In Figures (\ref{fig:Jij_0_0}), (\ref{fig:Jij_12_0}), (\ref{fig:Jij_24_0}), the exchange interaction is shown for each atom in the configuration of $x~=~0,~0.12,~\text{and}~0.24$, and $z~=~0$.
+From these Figures, the interactions between all pairs(Ni-Mn, Co-Mn, Mn-Mn, and Ga-Mn) are ferromagnetic, and especially the Ni-Mn and Co-Mn are more ferromagnetic.
+The interaction between Ni/Co and Mn atoms in different sublattices is consistently ferromagnetic \cite{Ghosh_2010}.
+In this way, the replacement of Ni with Co in the $X$ site enhanced the exchange interaction energy in Co-Mn pair, then the ferromagnetic coupling also increased.
+These enhanced ferromagnetic coupling caused an increase in the Curie temperature of the material.
+The pair of exchange coupling of Ni-Mn, Co-Mn, and Mn-Mn are more in the austenite phase than in the martensite phase.
+This behavior results in the decrease of the martensite temperature with increasing the Co concentration \cite{Sokolovskiy_2014}.

+When increasing the Co concentration at the Ni site(with $z=0$) leads to a decrease in the $e/a$ ratio and the lattice parameter(cell volume).
+This could be causing the $T_C$ to increase, as tabulated in the Table (\ref{tab:nmg_x-0}).

-\subsection{\nmg{0,z} systems}
+\subsection{\nmg{0, z} systems}

-The opposite systems of the one shown in sec. (\ref{sec:x,0_systems}) is \nmg{0,z} system, where $X$ site is fully ordered, but Ga is replaced by Mn, yielding \nicx~ system.
-Doping Mn in $Z$ position will decreases the lattice parameter of the material figure (\ref{fig:lvar}) and table (\ref{tab:values}).
-As before, only one representative figure for electronic and magnetic interaction is plotted in Figure (\ref{fig:ydope}).
-The electronic structure doesn't change much due to doping(Figure (\ref{fig:DOS_0_26})), but the absence of Co in Ni site decreases the magnetic interactions of Mn-Ni by half w.r.t. the case of \nmg{x,0}(Figure (\ref{fig:Jij_0_26})).
+The opposite system of the one discussed in the previous section (\S\ref{sec:x0_system}) is \nmg{0, z} system, where the $X$ site is fully ordered, but Ga is replaced by Mn, yielding \nmgm~system.
+The doping of Mn in the $Z$ site, will increase the lattice parameter of the material(as shown in Figure (\ref{fig:lvar})) and induce the magnetic atom's moments as tabulated in Table (\ref{tab:nmg_0-y}).
+Notably, the moment of Ni increases up to 75\% compared to the pure system, as discussed in the earlier section (\S\ref{sec:results}).
+The Mn$_{Y}$ magnetic moment increases linearly with the constant magnetic moment of Mn$_{Z}$.